theothornhill/gql/wiki/assumptions.md

 directly from the spec, and what are utilities and helpers.
 If no link to a spec is provided, that is also considered a bug.

+## Classes also acts as interfaces

+GraphQL uses interfaces to abstract away some information.
+CLOS doesn't really have interfaces the way we see in java and c#, so we will just by convention try to create classes that look like interfaces, then use inheritance to gain the properties.
+Use this mindfully.

+## `type-name` as a property

+To simplify with inferencing of interfaces to classes we add our own object, `gql-object` to use as a parent class when defining types to resolve.
+This is very naive at the moment, and we really should learn clos to see how we can deal with this better.